You want smart political talk without the meltdowns?

 There's a better way to govern.

-There's a better way to serve your constituents than rolling out a bill that nobody's seen, that you know is going to be opposed, that results in intramural squabbling all over TV and radio, and having had eight years to do it, it's almost so unforgivable to me, and it's inexplicable.
+There's a better way to serve your constituents than rolling out a bill that nobody's seen, that you know is going to be opposed, that results in intramural squabbling all over TV and radio.

 I can't justify or explain why anybody would ever do anything in such a manner.

-Now, part of me wants to rant and rave and be angry, but that's not going to help anything.
+Now, a part of me wants to rant and rave and be angry, but that's not going to help anything.

-I'm trying to offer practical solutions and a roadmap to success, with the goal being that we have the best plan that best serves the American people, which is why I keep putting on Dr. Umber, Atlas MD, $50 a month, unlimited care, concierge care for every adult, man and woman.
+I'm trying to offer practical solutions and a roadmap to success with the goal being that we have the best plan that best serves the American people, which is why I keep putting on Dr. Umber, Atlas MD, $50 a month, unlimited care, concierge care for every adult, man and woman.

 And that means everything.